xiaoyuanxun/anda/docs/architecture.md

 ### TEE Computing

-TEE computing provides Anda with a hardware-level secure isolated computing environment and application identity verification.
+TEE computing provides Anda with a hardware-level secure isolated computing environment and identity verification.

 - **Current Support**: AWS Nitro enclave (via IC-TEE).
 - **Future Support**: Intel SGX, NVIDIA TEE GPU, and more.
-- **Security**: Only by running in TEE can we ensure that Anda remains untampered, and its computational state (e.g., keys) is secure and cannot be stolen.
+- **Security**: Only by running in TEE we can ensure that Anda remains untampered, and its computational state (e.g., keys) is secure and cannot be stolen.

 ### ICP Blockchain